Microsoft Office 2007: Ribbon

 The ribbon, a panel that houses a fixed arrangement of command buttons and icons, organizes commands as a set of tabs, each grouping relevant commands.
 The ribbon is present in Microsoft Word 2007, Excel 2007, PowerPoint 2007, Access 2007 and some Outlook 2007 windows.
 The ribbon is not user customizable in Office 2007.
 Each application has a different set of tabs that exposes functions that the application offers.
 For example, while Excel has a tab for the graphing capabilities, Word does not; instead it has tabs to control the formatting of a text document.
 Within each tab, various related options may be grouped together.
 The ribbon is designed to make the features of the application more discoverable and accessible with fewer mouse clicks as compared to the menu-based UI used prior to Office 2007.
 Moving the mouse scroll wheel while on any of the tabs on the ribbon cycles—through the tabs.
 The ribbon can be minimized by double clicking the active section's title, such as the Home text in the picture below.
 Office 2007 does not natively support removing, modifying or replacing ribbon.
 Third party add-ins, however, can bring menus and toolbars back to Office 2007 or customize the ribbon commands.
 Add-ins that restore menus and toolbars include Classic Menu for Office, ToolbarToggle, and Ubitmenu.
 Others like RibbonCustomizer enable the customization of ribbons.
 Office 2010 does allow user customization of the ribbon out of the box.

 Contextual Tabs

 Some tabs, called Contextual Tabs, appear only when certain objects are selected.
 Contextual Tabs expose functionality specific only to the object with focus.
-For example, selecting a picture brings up the Pictures tab, which presents options for dealing with the picture.
-Similarly, focusing on a table exposes table-related options in a specific tab.
-Contextual Tabs remain hidden except when an applicable object is selected.
+For example, selecting a picture brings up a new tab showing toolbar actions specific to the selected photo.